department-of-veterans-affairs/va.gov-team/platform/cms/helpdesk/broken-link-process.md

-# Help Desk Process for Broken Link Resolution
+# CMS Team Tier 1 broken links resolution process
 This is one step in the [overall broken links strategy](https://github.com/department-of-veterans-affairs/va.gov-cms/blob/main/READMES/broken-links.md).

-## Broken Link Alerts

-### Slack Alerts
+## Review broken link alert in **#content-broken-links**
 Content releases occur continously (the next one starts after the previous one finished) from 8am-8pm ET weekdays (except some Federal holidays).
 Content releases can also be triggered outside this schedule when editors save certain content types (banner alerts, operating status) manually by admins, pr by bulk publishing).

+There is a broken link threshold before the content build will break.
+Urgency is dependent on how close to that threshold we are at any given time.

 The front end broken link checker runs during each content build, and reports its findings in jenkins logs as well as by posting to the **#content-broken-links** Slack channel in DSVA Slack.
+CMS Team Tier 1 reviews this Slack channel for triaging/resolving.

 The notification follows the format: